Paycheck Calculator — Estimate Your Take-Home Pay After Taxes

 As of 2026, nine states have no tax on wage income: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 If you are comparing a job in California or New York against a role in Texas, the paycheck calculator by state feature in this tool is especially useful — the difference in take-home pay can be significant even if the gross salaries are similar.

-The IRS adjusts the standard deduction annually for inflation.
-For tax year 2026, the estimated standard deductions are: $15,000 for Single and Married Filing Separately filers, $30,000 for Married Filing Jointly, and $22,500 for Head of Household.
-The standard deduction is subtracted from your gross income before federal income tax brackets are applied, which is why higher deductions lead to lower federal tax bills.
-This calculator automatically applies the correct 2026 deduction based on your selected filing status.
+For tax year 2026, the standard deductions are: $15,000 for Single and Married Filing Separately filers, $30,000 for Married Filing Jointly, and $22,500 for Head of Household.
+The standard deduction is subtracted from your gross income before federal income tax brackets are applied.